yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 1. `parameters`: a copy of the BucketClass parameters.
 1. `message`: a human readable description detailing the reason for the current `phase``.
 1. `phase`: is the current state of the Bucket:
-   - _Bound_: the controller finished processing the request and bound the Bucket and Bucket.
+   - _Ready_: the controller finished processing and the controller is ready to receive access requests.
-   - _Released_: the Bucket has been deleted, signalling that the Bucket is ready for garbage collection.
+   - _Released_: the originating Bucket has been deleted, signalling that the Bucket is ready for garbage collection.
+This will occur on Greenfield Buckets once all requests referencing the Bucket are deleted.
    - _Failed_: error and all retries have been exhausted.
    - _Retrying_: set when a driver or Kubernetes error is encountered during provisioning operations indicating a retry loop.